We are guided by our five core values that have been established and lived by generations of the Maersk family.

 (1948-) Worked closely with her father from the mid 80s onwards.
-Ane Uggla is currently the Chairman of the A.P.
+Ane Uggla is currently the Chair of the A.P.
 Moller Foundation and A.P.
 Moller Holding.

 (1978-) CEO of A.P.
-Moller Holding and a member of the Board of Directors in A.P.
-Moller Maersk.
+Moller Holding and Chair of the Board of Directors in A.P.
+Moller - Maersk.
 Robert M. Uggla joined the Group in 2004 and assumed the CEO post in A.P.
 Moller Holding in September 2016.

 Based on more than 20 years of experience as a captain on sailing ships, Peter Mærsk Møller acquired the small steamer 'Laura' and took the family company from sail to steam.Read More